Planning your Master's Degree

 What’s the best way to make progress toward the degree during your coursework?

-• Stay in regular touch with the English Graduate Coordinator each semester about your coursework, including any changes to your full- or part-time status
+- Stay in regular touch with the English Graduate Coordinator each semester about your coursework, including any changes to your full- or part-time status

-• Plan ahead early for the graduate capstone, whether you plan to complete the Master’s Exam or Thesis
+- Plan ahead early for the graduate capstone, whether you plan to complete the Master’s Exam or Thesis

-• Register early for English graduate courses in Banner as soon as they become available for the spring and fall
+- Register early for English graduate courses in Banner as soon as they become available for the spring and fall

-• Check the English Graduate Handbook for program requirements, like grade standards or what happens when you need to take a leave of absence
+- Check the English Graduate Handbook for program requirements, like grade standards or what happens when you need to take a leave of absence

 Beyond the Graduate Classroom

-Beyond your evening classes, there are many ways to get involved in the English Graduate program, whether you are pursuing your degree part-time on top of your career or want to be actively involved weekly and daily life of the English Department.
+Beyond your evening classes, there are many ways to get involved in the English Graduate program, whether you are pursuing your degree part-time on top of your career or want to be actively involved in the weekly and daily life of the English Department.